-- ii. how it will be demonstrated; - iii. when it will be measured; and - iv. if incentivised performance is delivered, when incentive payments will be made. - 6.7 The incentive adjustment must not be linked to legislative obligations.
+- ii. how it will be demonstrated; - iii. when it will be measured; and - iv. if incentivised performance is delivered, when incentive payments will be made. - g.
+The incentive adjustment applied may be set to reflect the baseline profit rate selected at step 1. - 6.7 The incentive adjustment must not be linked to legislative obligations.
 An incentive adjustment must not be given for compliance with the Act, Regulations, or other legislative obligations. - 6.8 The incentive adjustment should not be linked to a reduction in the Allowable Costs of the contract.
 Reducing Allowable Costs of a contract should be rewarded via the chosen regulated pricing method. - 6.9 Subject only to this guidance and the maximum incentive adjustment of two percentage points provided for in regulation 11(6), the Secretary of State can determine the amount of an incentive adjustment and when to apply an incentive adjustment to a QDC.